ncats/GSRSFrontend/README.md

 - After a few seconds of compiling the application, you're ready to view your application
 - Open your browser and navigate to http://localhost:4200

+## Troubleshooting

+GSRSFrontend uses node-sass, which has varying compatibilities based on the version of node.js being used.
+See https://www.npmjs.com/package/node-sass to check which version is compatable with your node version.
+The value of node-sass being used can be changed in the root 'package.json' file, where the default value is set as `"node-sass": "4.13.1",`

 # Development tools